jmheder/gfx803-Rocm-Fedora/README.md

 If you wish to get rid of the missing torchaudio, you can install the version in the packages directory.
 Open a webbrowser and use the url http://127.0.0.1:8188

-## A1111
+If you'r into A1111 I can't really help.
 A1111 is a really nice and have a easy interface, but it's really had for programmers, its a mightmare, it has too many dependencies too other libraries and is extremely hard to get running correctly.
 After bruteforce I finally got it working using packages/torch-2.1-cp310-cp310-linux_x86_64.whl.
 I'm not even sure I can reproduce it.
 Finding a proper way to install is not going to happen anytime soon.

 ## Torch versions in directory packages